Preparing for your PIP assessment

 - You won’t be asked to take off your clothes

-Don’t feel you have to do things in the consultation that you wouldn’t normally be able to do.
-If you do them on the consultation day, the assessor may think you can always do them.
-If you’re not comfortable with something, say so.
+Don’t feel you have to do things in the assessment that you wouldn’t normally be able to do.
+If you do them on the assessment day, the assessor may think you can always do them.
+If you’re not comfortable with something - say so.

 Take someone with you for support

-You must go to your consultation otherwise your PIP claim will be rejected and you’ll have to start the application process all over again.
+You must go to your assessment otherwise your PIP claim will be rejected and you’ll have to start the application process all over again.

-Contact the the Capita Enquiry Centre straight away if you can’t make your appointment or if you’ve already missed it.
+Contact the the Capita Enquiry Centre on 0808 1788 116 straight away if you can’t make your appointment or if you’ve already missed it.
 It can be rescheduled once.
-The number to contact is on your appointment letter.

 If you need to change it a second time, you will have to have a good reason.
-The PIP Centre will make the decision.
-There are no rules on what is a good reason for missing an appointment, but they should take into account your health and things that may affect you like a family bereavement.
+The DfC will make the decision.
+They should take into account your health and things that may affect you like a family bereavement.

-You can’t get your travel expenses paid before the consultation and you can’t be reimbursed for things like meals and loss of earnings.
+You can’t get your travel expenses paid before the assessment and you can’t be reimbursed for things like meals and loss of earnings.

-If you travel by taxi, you must get the Capita Enquiry Centre to approve the use of the taxi before your consultation.
+If you travel by taxi, you must get the Capita Enquiry Centre to approve the use of the taxi before your assessment.
 If you don’t, they may not reimburse the fare.

 If you travel by car, the cost of parking can be reimbursed and there is a mileage allowance towards the cost of fuel.
-This will be included on the expenses form you get at the same time as the letter confirming your appointment.
+This'll be included on the expenses form you get at the same time as the letter confirming your appointment.

 How to claim travel expenses

-If you have given Capita your bank account details and you have followed their guidelines for what you can claim, they can make a payment directly into your account within 14 days of receiving your claim.
+If you've given Capita your bank account details and you've followed their guidelines for what you can claim, they can make a payment directly into your account within 14 days of receiving your claim.